 by Lagerlöf, Selma; Flach, Pauline Bancroft [translator]

 Boston: Little, Brown, and Company, 1899.
 First American Edition.
-8vo., 378 pages; VG-/none; bound in dark green cloth, gilt lettering on spine, gilt lettering and orange and pale green pictorial on front cover; spine slightly cocked; mild bumping to head and tail of spine; top edge of text block gilt, others uncut; previous owners name on ffep; small booksellers sticker on front pastedown; sun-fading to spine; photo pasted on title page; binding slightly weakened; lacking the extremely scarce dust jacket; Lagerlöf's third book, a novel set in Italy, centers around the moral conflict between Socialism and Christianity.
+8vo., 378 pages; G+ hardcover; bound in dark green cloth, gilt lettering on spine, gilt lettering and orange and pale green pictorial on front cover; spine slightly cocked; mild bumping to head and tail of spine, chipping to cloth at head edge of spine; top edge of text block gilt, others uncut; previous owners name on ffep; small booksellers sticker on front pastedown; sun-fading to spine; photo pasted on title page; binding slightly weakened; lacking the extremely scarce dust jacket; Lagerlöf's third book, a novel set in Italy, centers around the moral conflict between Socialism and Christianity.
 Originally published as Antikrists mirakler in 1897.
-Lagerlöf was the first female writer to win the Nobel Prize for Literature in 1909; shelved hardcover fiction.
-Dupont.
+Lagerlöf was the first female writer to win the Nobel Prize for Literature in 1909;.
+Shelved Rockville Bookstore.

 Rare, Out-of-Print Books, Graphics, Appraisals, Search Service